 Afterward, I ask Dewitt what the key ingredients are to happiness for him.
 He imparts, “Well, as a father, it’s a constant feeling of ‘right now is perfect, and it’s already passing…’ so that’s a beautiful and bittersweet piece of adulthood.
 To see your children and your partner and have it feel vibrant and powerful, but it’s already moving forward.
 The good news is, every stage of childhood is such a wonderful and uniquely rewarding thing to be part of.”

-Consistently balancing his work schedule and making time for his wife and children, Dewitt continually has a piano bench full of music collaborations composed from his studio space.
-He completed television music for a fresh dark comedy for AMC called Kevin Can F**k Himself.
+Dewitt continually has a piano bench full of music collaborations composed from his studio space, consistently balancing his work schedule and making time for his wife and children.
+In addition, he completed television music for a fresh dark comedy for AMC called Kevin Can F**k Himself.
 Dewitt explains the show is a “cool combination of multi-cam (think sitcom) and single-camera.
 It’s adventurous and exciting.”
 Dewitt also shares he helped create a “beautiful film” with his dear friend, Chad Hartigan, entitled Little Fish, released in February 2021.

 Currently, DeWitt is working on the film score of Text For You, a Netflix Original starring Priyanka Chopra and Sam Heughan, in which the release date has not yet been announced.

 Inspiration for Dewitt emerges from different life capacities; his family organically plays a role in creativity and encouragement.
 “It’s interesting because I have tried not to press music on my two girls (five and seven), but they are naturally really musical and interested in it.
 They want to play drums, piano, violin, and sing.
 So it’s been interesting because I’ll leave the studio and want to step away from music, and they’ll come rushing in and want to collaborate.
-My youngest daughter, Pippa, and I have composed many improvisational pieces on the piano and recorded them.
-They are strangely beautiful and wonderful.”
+So, for example, my youngest daughter, Pippa, and I composed many improvisational piano pieces and recorded them.
+They are strangely beautiful.”

 The studio lights are nearly fading, and DeWitt is about to head home to have dinner and spend time with his family.
-Before he does, I inquire about his life philosophy.
+But, before he does, I inquire about his life philosophy.

-To listen to Keegan DeWitt’s work, please be certain to click the link directly below:
+To listen to Keegan DeWitt’s work, please be sure to click the link directly below: